00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 I did the same thing with the trackball sensor, and I organized everything into this neat image file so I could just solder the wires without going through every single document.

+(trackball sensor positioning)
+I used ufan's original pmw-3610 breakboard opposed to the Charybdis pmw-3610 breakboard because it was smaller, and since I am forced to buy 5 of these at least when ordered from JLCPCB, I planned to use the leftover ones for different keyboard projects.
+However, this meant the pmw-3610 doesn't have a way to be positioned correctly, so I had to change VOID's trackball sensor adapter to hold the pmw-3610 in place.
+I have failed in fine-tuning the position, and I worked around this problem by adjusting how tightly the bottom screws are turned.
+The trackball position must be in the exact configuration shown in the photo to work with my settings, and I strongly recommend using the Charybdis breakboard as it is very finicky to work and hard to callibrate.

 (nice!view malfunctuoning)

 Nobody by far wired a nice!view to a keyboard with a pointing device, so I didn't know how their SPIs would interact, let alone what an SPI even is.
-If you didn't know by now, I have little to no knowledge about electronics, and all I am doing is guesswork based on pre-existing builds.
+I added -corresponding lines- to make the nice!view work as a native shield, and as result the nice!view started malfunctioning as shown in the photo.
+I believe this happenend because both the nice!view and trackball's irpt, sck, mosi pins were wired to the same MCU pins, and they were both set to use spi0.
+It seemed that whatever signals sent by the trackball interferred with the nice!view.
+To solve this issue, I set the trackball to use spi3, wired the trackball and nice!view to different pins, and everything worked flawlessly.
+I suspect that maybe the problem was only the two devices being wired to the same pins and using the same spi might not have affected the interference, but I was fed up with desoldering and resoldering everything at this point and wasn't willing to verify if that was the case.

 The Ogre zinc alloy keycaps are roughly $48 for 72 caps, making them far cheaper than aluminum or stainless steel keycaps.
 However, as zinc alloy keycaps are notoriously subseptible to discoloration, I might have to replace them after a couple months or years later.